 And finally, when one of my Frozen Dreams came true.

-It is an ice fall and a breathtakingly beautiful sight for all the trekkers after a hard day of walk (close to 15 kms).
+It is an ice fall and a breathtakingly beautiful sight for all the trekkers after a hard day of walking (close to 15 km).
 After all this, when you finally reach this place, something within you changes, you are no longer the same person who started the trek, with lots of ups-downs and a moment when you actually thought of going back because you couldn’t bear the harshness of Zanskar anymore, and yet you stand there staring at the gorgeous view of the mighty frozen waterfall covering the whole snow landscape with a speck of greenery at the top.
-It was so delightful that I can’t find the exact words to describe the feeling of relief that I actually made it.
+It was so delightful that I couldn’t find the exact words to describe the feeling of relief that I actually made it.
 It is an absolute wonder to keep looking at the waterfall and think how on earth such things exist!
 It was a moving sight for sure.

 I think this is the kind of place that leaves you speechless.
-It’s going to take me awhile to get over this place or maybe I just never will.
+It’s going to take me a while to get over this place or maybe I just never will.

-Day 6 :
+Day 6

 Return Journey to Tibb Cave

-Many patches were broken in big slabs of thick ice as if an earthquake had destroyed them.
-For us, it was difficult to even trace back the same route and that’s the beauty of Chadar.
+Many patches were broken into big slabs of thick ice as if an earthquake had destroyed them.
+For us, it was difficult to even trace back the same route and that's the beauty of Chadar.

-As we returned to Tibb very early, we got ample amount of time.
+As we returned to Tibb very early, we had ample amount of time.
 Luckily, we had a good company of the blue sky so some of us started photography sessions and some engaged in conversations with the trekkers from the other groups.
 One thing I have learned that day is that you can’t predict the formation of the Chadar on any given day.
 It changes overnight and gives a new look altogether and you must adapt and be ready for this, same as our LIFE.

 Don’t magical nights like these make you want to stay up all night despite the freezing weather?

-Isn’t it beautiful to end your day under starry starry nights like this viewing snowclad mountains around? and thinking how small we are in front of nature?
+Isn’t it beautiful to end your day under starry starry nights like this viewing snowclad mountains around? and thinking how small we are in front of nature.

-Day 7 :
+Day 7

 Tibb Cave to toShingraKoma